-Shaun Stimpson always envisioned himself owning a business.
+Shaun Stimpson always envisioned owning a business.

-So, he decided at 44 years old to leave his job in the banking industry and set out on a new career path: to find, acquire, and run a business through a search fund.
+So, he decided at 44 years old to leave his job in the finance industry and set out on a new career path: to find, acquire, and run a business through a search fund.

 A search fund is when investors financially support often inexperienced entrepreneurs' efforts to locate, acquire, manage, and grow a privately-owned business, according to Stanford Graduate School of Business.
 Irv Grousbeck, who is former co-owner of the Boston Celtics and adjunct professor at Stanford, created the search fund in 1984.

-Stimpson had one search investor who funded his 18-month search to find a business to acquire.
+Stimpson had one investor who funded his 18-month search to find a business to acquire.
 When looking for a business, Stimpson focused nationally in the industrial distribution space, eventually buying Syracuse-based Mitten Fluidpower in 2022.

 “The learning curve wasn't that steep, and it was mainly because I knew they were already running the day to day.
 They just lacked the kind of the strategy of how to grow,” Stimpson said.